Ta7off/GearGrind/README.md

 # 📘 GearGrind — Project Setup Guide

 Welcome to **GearGrind**!
-This repo is the starting point for [insert brief app description here].
+This repo is the starting point for a car social media/Auction.
 Follow the steps below to set up the project locally and start grinding code 💻⚙️

 ---